nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 In the future when you have many applications, finding specific applications can be daunting.
 The [find command](#c-find-c-r) allows you to search for applications easily with keywords matching `COMPANY_NAME` and `ROLE_NAME`.

-Say you are interested in finding out what are the roles you had applied to at Google, you can make this entry:
+Say you are interested in finding out what are the roles you had applied to at Amazon, you can make this entry:
-1. [Finding a company](#c-find-c-r) from the company list.
+* [Finding a company](#c-find-c-r) from the company list.

    ![FindCompanyDemo](images/FindCompanyDemo.png)

-Then after realising that you have an interview for a backend role at Google, you want to check out the progress of similar roles.
+Then after realising that you have an offer for a backend role at Amazon, you want to check out the progress of similar roles.
 You can search for other backend roles by making this entry:
-2. [Finding all roles](#c-find-c-r) from the company list.
+* [Finding all roles](#c-find-c-r) from the company list.

    ![FindRoleDemo](images/FindRoleDemo.png)

 <div markdown="span" class="alert alert-primary">

 :bulb: Find a specific role in a specific company by providing both `COMPANY_NAME` and `ROLE_NAME`.
-E.g. `find c/google r/backend engineer`.
+E.g. `find c/amazon r/backend engineer`.

 </div>